Maks5G/ForecastMap/README.md

 However, if you understand API keys, you can change the API key in the code from the accuweather.com website.

-Also, if you have problems with the card, you should download an older version of OpenSSL, for example, 1.1.
+Also, if you have problems with the map, you should download an older version of OpenSSL, for example, 1.1.